Laser Hair Removal and Setting Questions & Answers

 To see examples of Los Angeles laser hair removal patients successfully treated with the Diode and Yag lasers, check the link below

 when using an alexandrite laser on my legs, how much energy should be used? “

 It is not easy to determine the settings over the internet.
 Spot size, calibration of the laser, skin type, and pulse width can all affect the fluence (power) settings.

 The key issue is that the skin should look a certain way during the treatment.
 Follicular edema (redness) and ant bites (small bumps) are normal when providing good treatment.
 But a quality laser operator will not focus on the settings, but rather on what the skin looks like during the treatment.

 If it felt different to you in the different settings then all the treatments may not have been effective.

 I had 3 settings in laser hair removal but still, regrowth continues.
 Is this normal?

 Laser hair removal can take 5 to 10 treatments before you see full results.
 During this time it is important that you are consistently going every 4 to 6 weeks depending on your laser technician’s recommendation.
 Make sure you are only shaving between treatments and not waxing or using chemical depilatories.
 It is normal to see hair growing between sessions, as long as the treatment is being done correctly you should see less hair regrowth each time.
 Speak with your provider about your concerns.

 What is the safe minimum time between laser hair removal treatments?”

 We typically have patients do laser hair removal every 4 weeks for the first 3 times and then every 4-6 weeks for 3 times after.
 This schedule gives great results with hair removal.
 Some patients do require treatments, every 3-12 months, to maintain results.
-I recommend getting a formal evaluation with a laser hair removal expert
+I recommend getting a formal evaluation from a laser hair removal expert

 Appropriate settings for Alexandrite laser?